bcsdca/worship_schedule/README.md

 - Sermon scripture passage

 ### Conditional Behavior
-- If the sermon information file is received before **11:00 AM Tuesday morning**, the PNG image is included in the reminder email.
+- If the sermon information email is received before **11:00 AM Tuesday morning** (this email needed to have "sermon info" in the gmail subject line), the PNG image with this week's sermon title and sermon passage is included in the reminder email.
 - Otherwise, the reminder email will not contain the PNG attachment.

 This helps worship workers prepare earlier in the week.